-With Boris Johnson that UK shops will now be allowed to open from the 15th of June, businesses across the country are gearing up to come out of lockdown.
+With Boris Johnson announcing that UK shops will now be allowed to open from the 15th of June, businesses across the country are gearing up to come out of lockdown.
 Outdoor markets and car showrooms may open from June 1st provided they observe social distancing, and hospitality services may open later in July.
 “Non-essential” retail like clothing stores are currently still in limbo.

 It’s a challenging time for most UK businesses.
 Having only recently adapted with furlough measures, working from home or complete suspension of workloads, business is now tasked with finding a graceful exit from lockdown.
-No matter what the nature of your business, however, is likely to follow some key principles going forward.
+No matter what the nature of your business, however, advice is likely to follow some key principles going forward.

 Knowledge is power

 Having staff work from home might have forced you to think on your feet with hosting, data management, and security and software issues.
 But there are ways to navigate the reverse change, too, and help your business exit lockdown with either small tweaks or an entirely new business model.
 Now is not simply a time to survive, but a time to reconsider your objectives, your USP and the overall dexterity of your business strategy.